Regional favorites always have local trends; barbecue springs to mind, but more subtle examples are available.

 Take chicken and dressing, for instance, a staple of the Mid South.
 Along the coast, you’ll find dressings using a dried French loaf, but as you move north, cornbread enters the picture.
 I’ve seen recipes in north Louisiana and central Mississippi using a mix of the two.
 This is a typical north Mississippi recipe.

 Make cornbread the night before, stick it in a paper sack, and put it somewhere it won’t get eaten.
 Next day, crumble bread into a large bowl and add enough strong chicken stock to make thick slurry.

-To two quarts of this mixture, add no more than 4 eggs well-beaten and at least two cups shredded chicken.
-Sauté a half cup (more if you like) each of finely-diced white onion and celery in a half a stick of butter and add to the mix.
+To two quarts of such a mixture, add no more than 4 eggs well-beaten and at least two cups shredded chicken.
+Sauté a cup (more if you like) each of finely-diced white onion and celery in a half a stick of butter, and add to the mix.
 Some people like diced pepper in their dressing, but I find it overpowering.

-This goes with any thing, any time.
+This goes with anything, anytime.